alex-bellon/wikipedia/README.md

 - [Candy bar protest](https://en.wikipedia.org/wiki/Candy_bar_protest) - a short-lived 1947 protest by Canadian children over the increase in price of chocolate bars from five to eight cents.
 - [Capitol Hill Autonomous Zone](https://en.wikipedia.org/wiki/Capitol_Hill_Autonomous_Zone) - an occupation protest and self-declared autonomous zone in the Capitol Hill neighborhood of Seattle, Washington.
 - [Gay Nineties](https://en.wikipedia.org/wiki/Gay_Nineties) - an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.
+- [Paraquat murders](https://en.wikipedia.org/wiki/Paraquat_murders) - a series of indiscriminate poisonings carried out in Japan in 1985.
+Police were unable to gather any evidence about the murders other than they were caused by a poisoned beverage that was left inside or around vending machines.
 - [Pepsi Fruit Juice Flood](https://en.wikipedia.org/wiki/Pepsi_Fruit_Juice_Flood) - a flood of 176,000 barrels (28 million litres; 7.4 million US gallons) of fruit and vegetable juices into the streets of Lebedyan, Russia and the Don River, caused by the collapse of a PepsiCo warehouse.
 - [Storm Area 51](https://en.wikipedia.org/wiki/Storm_Area_51) - an American Facebook event that took place on September 20, 2019, at Area 51, a United States Air Force (USAF) facility within the Nevada Test and Training Range, to raid the site in a search for extraterrestrial life.